- Home

 Final thoughts…

-As this article hopefully shows, there are many ways you can make a positive difference, reduce your carbon footprint, live more sustainably, and save money while you’re at it.
+As this article hopefully shows, there are many ways to make a positive difference, reduce your carbon footprint, live more sustainably, and save money while at it.

 Some steps, like investing in an electric car, may seem large, and you might not be in a position to make those changes today.
-But it’s worth remembering that the returns will be large too – both to the environment and to your bank balance.
+But it’s worth remembering the returns will be large, too – both to the environment and your bank balance.

-For more tips on living sustainably, you might want to read our articles; 13 tips for sustainable living and 9 ways to make your diet more environmentally friendly
+For more tips on living sustainably, you might like to read our articles: 13 tips for sustainable living and 9 ways to make your diet more environmentally friendly.